billforward/changelog/api/README.md

 =============

 This is a public record of the BillForward API changelog

+### 1.2015.075

+-   Improved report in BillForward UI for Stripe ACH
+-
 ### 1.2015.068

 -   Bug where two payment methods could be marked as default for the same account